Kitsonmorag/Ethical-Hacking-Cybersecurity-Lab-Project/README.md

-# Ethical-Hacking-Cybersecurity-Lab-Project
-This project provides a hands-on introduction to Ethical Hacking and Cybersecurity, focusing on practical lab setup, foundational concepts, and controlled security testing environments.
-It is designed for students, beginners, and cybersecurity enthusiasts to understand how attackers operate and how systems are secured—ethically and legally
-# Ethical Hacking & Cybersecurity Lab Project

 > **Hands-on Ethical Hacking & Cybersecurity Foundations**
 > Practical labs covering virtualization, anonymity, network security, and attack simulation
 > *(Educational & Authorized Use Only)*